Skip to main content

 Literacy begins at birth.

 The first sounds a child may hear or see (signed) are the voices of the people in their home environment, building neural pathways and serving as the initial source of knowledge about language and their world.
-Families and caregivers are the first partners in oral language development that cultivates later success in literacy and life.
+Families and caregivers are essential first partners in oral language development that cultivates later success in literacy and life.
+Families and communities strengthen school-based learning.

 How early literacy at home and in community supports success in school:

 Outside of school, children spend most of their lives at home or in the community.
-Parents and caregivers have a role to play in supporting the learning that happens at school as much as possible at home.
-Families and caregivers deserve support as full partners in their children’s literacy development.
-Children’s literacy learning is deepened through their every day life experiences, where their unique languages, cultures, and identities are affirmed by families and caregivers who serve as important first teachers.
+Parents and caregivers have a role to play in reinforcing the learning that happens at school as much as possible at home, and they must be supported as full partners in their children’s literacy development.
+Children’s literacy learning is deepened through their lived experiences, where their unique languages, cultures, and identities are affirmed by families and caregivers who serve as important first teachers.

 A teacher reads to young children in a classroom